Office of Operations Freight Management and Operations

 Chapter V Strategies to Reduce Congestion and Improve Air Quality

 Highway congestion has increased dramatically over the past two decades.
 At its most fundamental level, highway congestion is caused by the lack of a mechanism to efficiently manage use of existing capacity.
 Economists have long advocated that pricing the costs of congestion directly is the most viable means to address this problem and reduce overall congestion costs.
-As stated in the 2007 Economic Report of the President, small changes in the number of cars using a particular roadway at a given time can result in large improvements in the flow of traffic.
+As stated in the 2007 Economic Report of the President, small changes in the number of cars using a particular roadway at a given time can result in significant impacts — for good or bad — in the flow of traffic.
 For instance, the addition of just a few school buses makes traffic flow noticeably worse on the first day of school, while traffic flow is noticeably better on some State holidays when only a small number of residents stay home from work.
 Congestion pricing dampens demand for roads during peak hours and spreads usage over a longer time period.
 Differentiating the price of a good by the time of day effectively allocates limited capacity during periods of higher demand.

 Effectiveness of HOV Facilities